Army Job: 12W Carpentry and Masonry Specialist

 Ideally, you'll have a desire to work with your hands and be OK with working outdoors in all kinds of weather and conditions, including combat areas.
 A knowledge of science and math is useful as well in this job.

 Soldiers in this job build and maintain structures like trusses and rigging devices.
 You'll assist with combat engineer missions, doing basic carpentry and masonry, and build framing, sheathing fabrication, and roofing structures.
 You'll also build concrete forms for columns, slabs, and walls.

 This job will find you stationed anywhere in the world where the Army needs builders and will vary based on active missions.
 Your skills will be in high demand, and you'll work closely with Army engineers on a lot of projects.

 Training for Army Concrete and Masonry Specialists

-To prepare for an Army career as a concrete and masonry specialist you'll undergo 10 weeks of Basic Combat Training (boot camp) and nine weeks of Advanced Individual Training (AIT) at Fort Leonard Wood in Missouri.
+To prepare for an Army career as a concrete and masonry specialist, you'll undergo ten weeks of Basic Combat Training (boot camp) and nine weeks of Advanced Individual Training (AIT) at Fort Leonard Wood in Missouri.
 As with all Army training, recruits spend part of their time in the field and part in the classroom

 You'll learn basic concrete tech, including proportioning and control tests, the correct way to use finishing tools and techniques like edging, jointing, curing and protection.
 By the time you've completed your training, you'll know the basics of structure forming, flooring, and roofing.

 There is no Department of Defense security clearance needed for this MOS, but you will need normal color vision (no colorblindness), and be able to meet the heavy strength requirement.
-This isn't the job for you if you suffer from vertigo; you have to be able to climb, balance and work in high places on a regular basis.
+It isn't the job for you if you suffer from vertigo; you have to be able to climb, balance and work in high places regularly.
 Chances are good you'll be outdoors a lot of the time.